How do I submit my application?

 Where will classes be held?

-Classes will be held at Jacobs University and at the University of Bremen (50/50).
+Classes are held at Jacobs University and at the University of Bremen (50/50).
+(By

 Is there an age limit for applicants?